Managed IT Services Stoney Creek

 • Quarterly CISSP-led security and compliance review with GFSI, SQF, SOC 2, or IATF 16949 evidence production

-Fusion’s Stoney Creek managed IT is priced between $180 and $250 per user per month, tooling inclusive.
-A 50-person food processor with GFSI and SOC 2 obligations prices at the upper end because of evidence and change-control scope.
-A 50-person distribution operator with lighter compliance sits in the middle.
+Fusion’s Stoney Creek managed IT is priced per user, per month, tooling inclusive, with a fixed-price quote scoped to your plant or warehouse before you sign.
+A food processor with GFSI and SOC 2 obligations sits at the upper end because of the evidence and change-control scope.
+A distribution operator with lighter compliance sits lower.

 Managed IT Plans for Stoney Creek Operators